-If the targeted LEON2/3 (or ERC32) processor has no floating-point hardware, then all applications must be compiled (and linked) with the -msoft-float option to enable floating-point emulation.
+If the targeted processor has no floating-point hardware, then all applications must be compiled (and linked) with the -msoft-float option to enable floating-point emulation.
 When running the program on the TSIM simulator, the simulator should be started with the -nfp option (no floating-point) to disable the FPU.